Yemeni cuisine: Honey

 In Yemen, honey is produced within the country, and is considered a delicacy.
 Locally produced honey is in high demand, and it is also considered as a status symbol in the country.

 Beverages

 Shahi haleeb (milk tea), black tea (with cardamom, clove, or mint), qishr (coffee husks), qahwa (Arabic coffee), karkade (an infusion of dried hibiscus flowers), naqe'e al zabib (cold raisin drink), and diba'a (squash nectar) are examples of popular Yemeni drinks.
 Mango and guava juices are also popular.

-Although coffee and tea are consumed throughout Yemen, coffee is the preferred drink in Sana'a, whereas black tea is the beverage of choice in Aden and Hadhramaut.
+Although coffee and tea are consumed throughout Yemen, coffee is the preferred drink in Sanaa, whereas black tea is the beverage of choice in Aden and Hadhramaut.
 Tea is consumed along with breakfast, after lunch (occasionally with sweets and pastries), and along with dinner.
 Popular flavorings include cloves with cardamom and mint.
 A drink made from coffee husks, called qishr, is also enjoyed.

 Alcoholic beverages are considered improper due to cultural and religious reasons.

+Internationally

+United States

+In the United States, Yemeni coffeehouses became a trend in the 2010s and 2020s, offering foods like Adeni tea or Khaliat nahl.
+As of 2026, 6 major Yemeni coffee chains were running 136 Yemeni-style cafes in the US, a number 50% higher than the previous year.
+Most such cafes were in the vicinity of areas with large Arab American populations, like Dearborn, Michigan.
+In 2025, Bon Appétit reported 30 distinct Yemeni-owned cafe brands in the US.
+Those shops have been attributed to Yemeni Americans, of whom there were 91,300 in 2020.